nicolasdasriaux/practical-immutability/immutable-bender-kata.md

 * Ensuring that code and Javadoc for dependencies are downloaded will help for quick reference in hints.
 * Check **Build project automatically** box in **Preferences**
+* You can run all tests of a package by right clicking the package and run tests.
 * Enable **Toggle auto-test** icon in any test tab of **Run** Tool Window

 ## Recommended Implementation Steps